integritymarketing/integrity-agent-dashboard-legacy/README.md

 ### Contributions

-- To contribute a feature or bugfix, create a branch from the default branch (master) using the format:
+- To contribute a feature or bugfix, create a branch from the default branch (`develop`) using the format:

   `feature/title-of-feature`<br />
   `bugfix/title-of-fix`